Solid colors always work best. The

 middle tone, true colors... 'bold' colors work best for

-commercial headshots.
 White & washed out colors will tend to wash you out.
-There are exceptions but in general stay with bold colores.
+There are exceptions, but in general stay with bold colors.

 Textures are OK but no